section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 The React library has undergone massive developments in recent times, resulting in various state management libraries.
 With React projects making use of an enormous code base, there is a need to centralize and maintain code and handle data flow across the application.
 State Management manages code and data maintenance, improving code quality and data sharing between application components.

-One of the most important concepts for every React developer to understand is state – what it is, how to properly use it, and how to avoid common pitfalls as you build your applications.
+The concept of state in React development is crucial - what it is, how to properly manage it, and how to handle complexity as the application grows.

 ### Goal

-In JavaScript web applications, state refers to the the object that holds information generated through user actions.
-Since in modern applications we break the UI in components, this components depend on dynamic data.
+In JavaScript web applications, state refers to the object that holds information generated through user actions.
+Since in modern applications we break the UI into components, these components depend on dynamic data.
 This article will cover the essentials of state management and the efficiencies that the Hookstate library provides in React applications.

 ### Prerequisites